pawwapawa/ByteSprout/README.md

 - Personal Use: Modifications for personal use are encouraged
 - Community Sharing: Share non-commercial modifications with appropriate attribution
-- Commercial Use: Commercial redistribution of modified firmware **must NOT use BTYE-90 branding or BYTE-90 proprietary assets including 3D print design and Animations**
+- Commercial Use: Commercial redistribution of modified firmware **must NOT use BYTE-90 branding or BYTE-90 proprietary assets including 3D print design and Animations**
-- Naming: Use descriptive names that don't include "BYTE-90" trademark (e.g., "Custom Retro Firmware", "Enhanced Animation Controller")
+- Naming: Use descriptive names that don't include "BYTE-90" name(e.g., "Custom Retro Firmware", "Enhanced Animation Controller")

 ## Attribution Requirements for Derivative Works